 No one has ascended into heaven but he who descended from heaven, the Son of man.
 14 And as Moses lifted up the serpent in the wilderness, so must the Son of man be lifted up, 15 that whoever believes in him may have eternal life.”
 16 For God so loved the world that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 17 For God sent the Son into the world, not to condemn the world, but that the world might be saved through him.
 18 He who believes in him is not condemned; he who does not believe is condemned already, because he has not believed in the name of the only Son of God.
 19 And this is the judgment, that the light has come into the world, and men loved darkness rather than light, because their deeds were evil.
 20 For every one who does evil hates the light, and does not come to the light, lest his deeds should be exposed.
 21 But he who does what is true comes to the light, that it may be clearly seen that his deeds have been wrought in God.
 (Revised Standard Version)

-Based on the Gospel reading for this coming Sunday (Feast of the Exaltation of the Holy Cross), the following are suggested themes for sermon topics:
+The following reflections are based on the Gospel reading for the Feast of the Exaltation of the Holy Cross:

-The Season of the Cross begins on the Sunday preceding the Feast of the Exaltation of the Cross and ends on the first Sunday of Heesnag.
+The Season of the Cross begins on the Sunday preceding the Feast of the Exaltation of the Cross with a week of fasting, and ends on the first Sunday of Heesnag.
 Within this season, the Armenian Church observes the Feast of the Exaltation of the Cross on the Sunday nearest September 14.

 The Cross in the Armenian Church